MaudGautier/detect-recombinants-in-F2/docs/core/04a_genotype_reads.md

    -r, --ref_name REF_GENOME_NAME
              Name of the genome used as a reference -a, --alt_name ALT_GENOME_NAME
-             Name of the genome used as a alternative
+             Name of the genome used as an alternative
 ```